Its-Alex/42-C-Project/README.md

 	* 1 static variables
 	* Fail one medium test
 * fdf : ?/100
-	* Change color
-	* Turn on x and y axes
 	* Take size of win as arg
+	* Multi Thread
+	* Zoom / Move on x & y
+	* Take all keyHook at same time
+	* Trace diagonale